Key Tournament Rules

 The tournament will be played in accordance with World Rugby’s Laws of the Game of Rugby Union (as amended from time to time), as varied or supplemented by EPCR.

-2.1 For the pool stage, the clubs are divided into five pools of four.
+2.1 For the pool stage, the clubs are divided into two pools of 12.
+Each club will play four matches during the pool stage, two at home and two away.

 2.2 Four points for a win, two points for a draw.
 A bonus point will be awarded to a club scoring four or more tries and to a club losing by seven points or fewer.